leonweber/spyrolog/README.md

 ## Usage
 While sPyrolog should support arbitrary Prolog programs, it has been written for use in [NLProlog](https://github.com/leonweber/nlprolog) and was only tested in this context.

+This is highly experimental research code which is not suitable for production usage.
+We do not provide warranty of any kind.
+Use at your own risk.

 ### sPyrolog Programs
 A sPyrolog program consists of two files: